tedneward/NewardAssociatesWebsite/content/articles.md

 * The MEAN Series ("How to be MEAN")

-    This was, clearly, the longest series of all of them, partly because at the time so much of this was brand-new to the .NET community and it deserved to be explored in greater detail.
-Much of this holds up still, but much has also gone the way of the dodo bird: Yeoman really isn't a "thing" much anymore, it seems, nor is Grunt a popular build tool for NodeJS applications, nobody talks about Mongoose anymore, Express isn't the first tool of choice for NodeJS HTTP services (but is often layered underneath other things), and Passport appears to have given way to Auth-and-Auth services like Okta/Auth0. *sigh*
+    *(This was, clearly, the longest series of all of them, partly because at the time so much of this was brand-new to the .NET community and it deserved to be explored in greater detail.
+Much of this holds up still, but much has also gone the way of the dodo bird: Yeoman really isn't a "thing" much anymore, it seems, nor is Grunt a popular build tool for NodeJS applications, nobody talks about Mongoose anymore, Express isn't the first tool of choice for NodeJS HTTP services (but is often layered underneath other things), and Passport appears to have given way to Auth-and-Auth services like Okta/Auth0.
+Time, it seems, marches on.)*

     * [End-to-End](https://msdn.microsoft.com/en-us/magazine/mt832859.aspx)
     * [Testing Angularly](https://msdn.microsoft.com/en-us/magazine/mt830368.aspx)